chibike460/project-coffee-shop/frontend/README.md

 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
+It runs on `localhost:8103`.
 It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.

 ### Installing Dependencies